yelloworangecc/website/README.md

 # website
-my website developed using flask and bootstrap
+My personal website developed with flask and bootstrap